suffolklibraries/lgc/content/collections/events/art-club-08-02.md

     content:
       -
         type: text
-        text: 'The Club is delivered by industry experts in our specialist facilities.
-It allows young people to experiment and enhance their creative skills in a safe environment.'
+        text: 'The Club supports personal growth, builds confidence and encourages creative risk taking.
+It also traditionally works with local creative groups, helping members to network and engage in exciting and innovative projects.'
   -
     type: paragraph
     attrs: